jiezhoucs/must-read/notes/mem_safety/safe_impl/DANGNULL.md

 ### What are other solutions and what are the most relevant works?

 ### Thing(s) that I like particularly about this paper.
 It used Chromium to test their implementation.
-And they looks as honest as the RocSec group.
+And they look as honest as the RocSec group.

 ### What is the take-away message from this paper?